deeppavlov/DeepPavlov/README.md

 ![Python 3.6](https://img.shields.io/badge/python-3.6-green.svg)

 # <center>DeepPavlov</center>
-### *We are in a really early Alfa release.
+### *We are in a really early Alpha release.
 You have to be ready for hard adventures.*
 An open-source conversational AI library, built on TensorFlow and Keras, and designed for
  * NLP and dialog systems research
  * implementation and evaluation of complex conversational systems